All Episodes

 More than a third have an unaffordable mortgage.

-Well, God, whose fault is that?
+Whose fault is that?

 Whose fault is it?

-We are in the midst of a mortgage bailout where precisely the people who never should have gotten the mortgage in the first place, who can't afford it now, are going to be left in their homes with other people paying the mortgage.
+In the era where Obama is talking about people becoming responsible and everybody doing their part, we are in the midst of a mortgage bailout where precisely the people who never should have gotten a mortgage in the first place, who can't afford it now, are going to be left in their homes with other people paying the mortgage.

 Inequality in America has traditionally followed familiar patterns of race, age, and education.

-Those longstanding gaps have been magnified by the real estate boom and blah, blah, blah.
+Those long-standing gaps have been magnified by the real estate boom and blah, blah, blah.

-California and Florida knew women and children.
+California and Florida new women and children.

-The most financially burdened are in California, Florida, Nevada, and the Northeast.
+The most financially burdened are in California, Florida, Nevada, and the Northeast, areas hardest hit by soaring home prices and now foreclosures.

 The burden is clearly more arduous among minority households.

-The burden, the burden of home I thought homeownership was the American dream.
+I thought homeownership was the American dream.

 Now the burden?